WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 #### Your Options

 #### Avoid change in the first place.
-When ever possible, send transactions where the destination addresses receives the entire value, and you don't get any change back.
+Whenever possible, send transactions where the destination addresses receive the entire value, and you don't get any change back.
 This can easily done by clicking the `Max` button in the `Send` tab, this will automatically deduct the mining fee and send the highest amount possible to the destination.
 This might not be possible in some cases where you have to pay a specific value of a payment request.
 However, in other cases it is possible, like for example for donations or when depositing at an exchange.